3 min to read

 - When encountering Script tags:

-- Rendering engine positions Render Tree nodes correctly on screen
+- Rendering engine positions Render Tree nodes correctly on the screen. -

 The parsing, layout, and UI drawing processes don’t wait for all data to be received from the server.
 For faster user experience: